cianix/biolucxum/README.md

 The script selects a subset of samples from the input VCF.
 It uses a txt file to set one sample ID for line and the samples order.

+### vcf2table

+Parse the VCF file and create a table with CHR, POSITION, REFERENCE ALLELE, ALTERNATIVE ALLELE(s), GENOTYPE(s).

 ### vcf2bed

 Sometimes I need to convert a VCF file to a BED format.